-uBox is a company that sells streaming media through the use of a device called the uBox.
+uBox is a network marketing company that sells streaming media through the use of a device called the uBox.

 This video explains: